mas-bandwidth/gafferongames/content/post/physics_in_3d.md

 ## Introduction

-I'm [Glenn Fiedler](/about) and welcome to the third article in **[Game Physics](/categories/game-physics/)**.
+Hi, I'm Glenn Fiedler and to the third article in __Game Physics__

-In the <a href="http://www.gafferongames.com/game-physics/fix-your-timestep/">previous article</a> we discussed how to integrate our physics simulation forward at fixed delta time increments, regardless of display framerate.
+In the [previous article](/post/fix_your_timestep/) we discussed how to integrate our physics simulation forward at fixed delta time increments, regardless of display framerate.

 In this article we are going to simulate motion in three dimensions.

+## Rigid Bodies

-We will concentrate on a type of object called a rigid body.
+We will concentrate on a type of object called a __rigid body__.
 Rigid bodies cannot bend, compress or deform in any way.
 This makes their motion much easier to calculate.

 To simulate the motion of rigid bodies, we must study both rigid body kinematics and rigid body dynamics.
 Kinematics is the study of how an object moves in the absence of forces, while dynamics describes how an object reacts to them.
 Together they provide all the information you need to simulate the motion of a rigid body in three dimensions.